 There are endless factors that determine the complexity of a mortgage case.
 These include the client’s profession, income details, background, and frustratingly: nationality.

 The client in question was a self-employed business owner with an irregular income structure.
 He had lived in Dubai for 40 years but was a Syrian passport holder, which a lot of lenders consider to be a ‘high risk’ nationality.
 At Enness however, we find a solution no matter the client’s background.

-The client was looking to remortgage one of his buy-to-let properties valued at £550,000 at a rate of between 70-75% loan to value (LTV) in order to finance the purchase of his second London residence worth £1.3million in a highly desirable location, which he required 70% LTV for.
+The client was looking to remortgage one of his buy-to-let properties valued at £550,000 at a rate of between 70-75% loan to value (LTV).
+This was in order to finance the purchase of his second London residence worth £1.3million in a highly desirable location, which he required 70% LTV for.

 It was clear that Enness needed to find a lender that would not have issues when it came to the client’s nationality.
-At Enness we maintain relationships with both private banks as well as prominent lenders with international presence, in order to perfectly tailor to a client’s case.
-The high street lender that we recommended is well versed in dealing with these types of cases, and Enness took the necessary steps to complete onboarding before proceeding with the mortgage application.
+At Enness we maintain relationships with both private banks as well as prominent lenders with an international presence, in order to perfectly tailor to a client’s case.
+The high street lender that we recommended is well versed in dealing with these types of cases.
+This allowed for Enness to take the necessary steps to complete onboarding before proceeding with the mortgage application.

 In a single package, Enness secured the client the ideal 75% LTV for the remortgage of his buy-to-let property and the 70% LTV on the purchase of the new flat at a rate of 2.99% over a 2-year fixed term.
 At Enness we are very proud of the degree of excellence and frequency at which we complete complex cases.